-University Investigator(s) person(s) appointed by the Title IX Coordinator and Affirmative Action Officer to investigate a Formal Complaint pursuant to the Formal Resolution Process.
+University Investigator(s) person(s) appointed by the Title IX Coordinator and Director of Institutional Equity to investigate a Formal Complaint pursuant to the Formal Resolution Process.
 Any individual designated to conduct an investigation must receive appropriate annual training.
 A University Investigator may be a University employee or an external professional.